terryli-vt/plex-production-simplifier/README.md

   - Change printer settings
 - Other features
   - Real-time Update of the workcenter information
+  - Autofocus on the input field

 ## TODO

 - User login (operator & admin)
-- Autofocus on the input field
 - Assembly
   - Check workcenter has no substrate loaded before production
-- Packing Station
 - Spanish version
 - Responsive Design for smaller screens (phone and tablet)
 - About Page & Copyright